sagemath/trac_to_gh/Issue 1278.md

 # Issue 1278: make R an optional Sage package that builds on everything (in prep for making it non-optional)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1278

 Original creator: was